Floydlang/floyd/docs/floyd_systems.md

 It does this by splitting the design into two different concepts:

-1. Encourage your logic and processing code to be simple and correct and to declare where there is opportunity to execute code independely of eachother.
+1. Encourage your logic and processing code to be simple and correct and to declare where there is opportunity to execute code independently of each other.
 This type of code is ideal to run in parallel or cache etc, like a shader in a graphics API.

 2. At the top level, profile execution and make high-level improvements that dramatically alter how the code is *generated* and executed to run on the available hardware.
-Caching, collection type selection, batching, parallelisation, ordering work for different localities, memory layouts and access patterns.
+Caching, collection type selection, batching, parallelization, ordering work for different localities, memory layouts and access patterns.

 It is also simple to introduce more concurrency to create more opportunities to run computations in parallel.